 Twyla Brunson is a graduate of the University of Idaho and holds Bachelor's and Master's degrees in vocal performance, Twyla taught junior high choral music for 33 years in Walla Walla and Sumner, WA, retiring in 2002.
 She has studied at the Kodaly Institute, Esztergom, Hungary, Orff Institute, Salzburg, Austria, and St. John’s and Kings’ Colleges at Cambridge University, England with John Rutter.
 She has sung with the Oregon Bach Festival Choir, Seattle Symphony Chorale, Walla Walla Choral Society, and currently Opus 7.
 In 1988, she was a member of the Washington State Delegation of Visual and Performing Artists to the Peoples’ Republic of China.
 Twyla received the Christa McAuliffe Award for Excellence in Teaching in 2000.
 She is a past president of the Northwestern Division of American Choral Directors and Washington ACDA.

 Tracy Schwab is a graduate of Portland State University where she studied with both Bruce Browne and Ethan Sperry.
 It was Bruce who told me a long time ago we should be considering Tracey for our alto section.
-Tracey is in her third year of teaching elementary music in the North Clackamas School District, having previously taught choir at the middle and high school levels and twenty years in church music ministry.
+Tracey teaches elementary music in the North Clackamas School District, having previously taught choir at the middle and high school levels and twenty years in church music ministry.
 She earned her Bachelor of Science in Music, MEd, and Master’s in Choral Conducting from Portland State

 University.
 She and her husband of 40+ years live in Gresham, Oregon.
 Interests include enjoying her seven grandchildren, swimming, cooking, and a hobby gone wild of making candles and personal care products.